NoahWhite1/runsnowy-site/README.md

 # runsnowy-site
-The website for the run snowy game.
+The website for the Run Snowy game.